What is behind slow pace of play in golf? Here is a look into the structure of a golf course and what mechanisms produce its pace outputs.

 “The capacity of a factory is equal to the capacity of the lowest capacity operation.
 If a factory has several operations done in series, the one that can produce the least per hour is the one that determines how many units the entire factory can produce per hour.
 The lowest capacity operation is called the Bottleneck.
 If a factory had five steps to produce a product, and the operations at four of those steps could produce 10 units per hour and the fifth could produce 8 units per hour, the factory’s capacity would be 8 units per hour.”

-All of the components above are critical to understand for a course.
-Each course that is committed to optimizing its pace and revenue should start to learn the numbers and times their course should be operating at that produces optimal outputs.
-In the context of Factory Physics, the Head Golf Professional needs to focus on the optimal number of golfers that the course can handle, the cycle time at the conclusion of each round of golf (or hole), and the optimal throughput rate for a given period of time.
-The optimal amounts in each of these categories will keep revenue up and not slow down play—enhancing both revenue and the player’s experience.
-One way to achieve this, as Lou mentions, “In golf, once that [amount] has been reached, groups should only be allowed onto the course at the same rate as they come off.
+All of the components above are critical to understanding pace or traffic problems on the golf course.
+Courses that are committed to optimizing pace and revenue will benefit from understanding the data to optimize for experience, wait time, or revenue.
+Lou mentions, “…groups should only be allowed onto the course at the same rate as they come off.
 The tee time interval is the key to maintaining an optimal number of groups on the course.”
 The balance of tee time intervals should properly match the bottleneck of the course (typically a par 3 for most courses).

 Another way to look at this with numbers is described by Lou here: